-Due to the spread of the Coronavirus disease (COVID-19), children, like adults, are also affected emotionally and mentally due to physical distancing, quarantine, and nationwide school closures all over the world.
+Due to the spread of the Coronavirus disease (COVID-19), mental health for children are also affected like adults due to physical distancing, quarantine, and nationwide school closures all over the world.
 More so, staying at home in isolation is harder for kids with pre-existing mental health concerns such as anxiety, depression, or ADHD.

 As a parent, guardian, or a family member, it is important that we keep our children and teenagers productive during these times.
 A psychology expert said that children with mental health concerns will need extra support from their parents at this time and that parents should know that it is ok for kids to know they are struggling too.
 It is best to communicate and work together with your child’s doctor to help your kid get through this pandemic.
 Here are some tips from our pediatrician for better mental health for children and teens: